By Orla Smith.

-In The Beguiled, the women are a group of teachers and students left behind in a dilapidated girl’s boarding school, in the heat of Civil War era Virginia.
-Their isolation is literal: the house they live in works at a different rhythm to the turbulent world outside.
+In The Beguiled, the women are a group of teachers and students left behind in a dilapidated girl’s boarding school, trapped in the heat of Civil War era Virginia.
+Their isolation is literal: the house they live in works at a different rhythm than the turbulent world outside.
 They learn French pronouns while men die on the battlefield.
-The war is just far away enough for the girls to go about their daily lives, but not too distant that it isn’t a constant presence in the back of their minds.
+The war is just far enough away for the girls to go about their daily lives, but not too distant that it isn’t a constant presence in the back of their minds.

 Amy’s walk is interrupted by the presence of a man.
 Corporal John McBurney (Colin Farrell) is the only man in the film with a name and a face, but both of those things are given enough attention to make up for his vast outnumbering.

 His name is said in every way: tersely sped over by Miss Martha (Nicole Kidman), the school’s headmistress, or whispered in sultry, feathery tones by Alicia (Elle Fanning), the oldest of the students and the most promiscuous.
 His face (and body) is photographed with lingering lust, or surveyed in brief, fretful glances by Edwina (Kirsten Dunst), a shy teacher who longs not only to leave for greater things, but ‘to be taken far away from here’ ― with an emphasis on ‘taken’.